everit-org/templating-html/README.md

 ### Extremely fast

-7-10x faster than concurrent templating engines (e.g.: Thymeleaf).
+Everit HTML templating is often 7-10x faster than concurrent templating engines.

+Exact benchmarks will come later, but if you are unpatient, you can run one by yourself and share it on the wiki page.